mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 this.lambda = func.lambda;
 ```

-Finally, I create an event subscription from CloudWatch schedule to the Lambda:
+Finally, I create an event subscription from CloudWatch schedule to Lambda:

 ``` typescript
 this.subscription = new serverless.cloudwatch.CloudwatchEventSubscription(